In 2014, the CDC and Department of Education published the first federal definition of bullying.

 Why do people bully?

-While there’s no one reason, there are a few common factors that tend to contribute to someone engaging in bullying behaviors.
+While there’s no one reason, there are a few common root causes.

 Anger or frustration

 In some instances, children and adults bully as a way of expressing their feelings toward their own problems such as issues at home or academic struggles.
-This tends to occur when children aren’t given the tools or guidance to express themselves in an appropriate manner.
+This often occurs when children don’t have the tools or necessary support to know how to express themselves appropriately.

-Another common reason is seeking attention—this typically occurs when they feel they don’t get enough at home, in school, or from their peers.
-In these instances, bullying is attention-seeking behavior.
+Another common reason is seeking attention—this typically occurs when children don’t feel as though they get enough attention at home, in school, or from their peers.
+In these instances, bullying is an attention-seeking behavior.

 Sometimes, when people have insecurities about themselves, they turn their attention toward targeting and bullying someone else.
-This is often a mechanism that helps the bully deflect attention towards themselves.
+This is often a mechanism that helps the bully deflect attention away from themselves.

 Consequences of bullying

-There are several consequences of bullying, which depend on the nature of the bullying itself, and personal/situational factors.
+There are several consequences of bullying—and the specific consequences that arise depend on the nature of the bullying itself, & a number of personal/situational factors.